 During natural hazard events, health care needs may increase and result in the outbreak of diseases, especially waterborne and infectious diseases.

-At least 3,000 health care facilities – doctors’ surgeries, pharmacies, clinics and health centers – were affected by the flooding.
+At least 3,000 health care facilities – doctors’ offices, pharmacies, clinics and health centers – were affected by the flooding.

-On top of displaced populations, this may necessitate mobile clinics for those on the move or tailored services and assistance that meet the needs and priorities of the communities.
-Infection prevention and control and treatment measures need to be prioritized for funding.
-Additionally, funders can support rebuilding WASH infrastructure and supporting access to hygiene needs to help reduce the outbreaks of water-borne diseases.
+This necessitated mobile clinics for those on the move and tailored services and assistance that met the needs and priorities of the communities.
+Additionally, funders supported rebuilding WASH infrastructure and supporting access to hygiene needs to help reduce the outbreaks of water-borne diseases.

 Contact CDP